-The partial order connection between $x$ and $y$ is noted as $x \prec y$, which suggests that $y$ is superior to $x$, if the aforementioned rule is satisfied.
-The internal relationship between the influencing factors can then be discovered by expert scoring in accordance with the various evaluation indexes, and the element $a_{ij}$ in the adjacency matrix $A$ can then be written as
+The partial order connection between $x$ and $y$ is noted as $x \prec y$, which suggests that $y$ is superior to $x$ if the aforementioned rule is satisfied.
+The internal relationship between the influencing factors can then be discovered by expert scoring in accordance with the various evaluation indices.
+The element $a_{ij}$ in the adjacency matrix $A$ can then be written as

-(b) The accessible matrix explains the length at which a path connecting two nodes in a directed connected network can be reached.
-It is necessary to first compute the multiplicative adjacency matrix $B$ for any given basic matrix:
+\textbf{Step 7:} The accessibility matrix reflects the lengths of the paths connecting any two nodes in a directed connected network.
+It is necessary to first compute the multiplicative adjacency matrix $B$ for any given basic matrix.

 where $B$ is the multiplicative adjacency matrix and $I$ is the unit matrix.
-The concatenation of $B$ results in the reachable matrix $R$:
+The concatenation of $B$ results in the reachable matrix $R$.

 The cycle in the reachable matrix $R$ is treated as a point in the point reduction operation on the reachable matrix $R$, from which a new reachable matrix $R'$ can be generated.
-Afterward, use the edge reduction technique to $R'$ to obtain the skeleton matrix $S'$, which essentially eliminates the redundant routes:
+The edge reduction technique is applied to $R'$ to obtain the skeleton matrix $S'$, which essentially eliminates redundant routes.

-The general skeleton matrix $S$ can be obtained if the cyclic loops in $S"$ are modeled as minimum daisy chains.
+The general skeleton matrix $S$ can be obtained if the cyclic loops in $S^{\prime}$ are modeled as minimum daisy chains.

-(c) The extraction of the hierarchy is performed below.
-A reachable set $R$, an a priori set $Q$, and a common set $T$ exist for an accessible matrix, where $T=R\cap Q$.
+\textbf{Step 8:} Extraction of the hierarchy.
+For any accessibility matrix, there exist a reachable set $R$, a prior set $Q$, and a common set $T$, where $T=R\cap Q$.
 Consider a relational matrix $A$ as an illustration.
-For each of its elements, $e_i$, there are two possible scenarios:
+For each element $e_i$ in $A$, there are two possible scenarios.

-\begin{enumerate} \item All elements of an element whose corresponding row value is 1 are called the reachable set, and $R=(e_i)$; \item The entire set of elements in an element with a column value of 1 is referred to as the prior set $Q(e_i)$.
-The common set of the reachable set $R=(e_i)\cap Q(e_i)$ and the prior set is called $T(e_i)$. \end{enumerate}
+\begin{itemize} \item All elements whose corresponding row value is 1 constitute the reachable set, and $R=(e_i)$; \item The entire set of elements with a column value of 1 constitutes the prior set $Q(e_i)$.
+The common set of the reachable set $R=(e_i)\cap Q(e_i)$ and the prior set is called $T(e_i)$. \end{itemize}

 The layer extraction method is as follows.